farhanh/BaseAndroidArchitecture/README.md

 ...
 }
 ```
-Now Logger can be used anywhere througout the Application since it has the SingletonComponent Scope:
+Now Logger can be used anywhere throughout the Application since it has the SingletonComponent Scope:
 ```
 @Inject
     lateinit var logger: ILogger